 Links for the day

-Saving the Integrity of the European Patent Office (EPO)
+A “Perfect Recipe for Fraud” at the European Patent Office (EPO)

 Links for the day